vrunge/gfpop/README.tex.md

 The vector `changepoints` gives the last index of each segment.
 It always ends with the length of the vector `vectData`.

-The vector `states` contains the states in which lies each mean.
+The vector `states` contains the states (labels of the vertices) in which lies each mean.
 The length of this vector is the same as the length of `changepoint`.

 The vector `forced` is a boolean vector.
 A forced element means that two consecutive means have been forced to satisfy the constraint.
 For example, the "up" edge with parameter $l$ is forced if $m_{i+1} - m_i = l$.